The Soul Dam

 LEVEL 6

-Not because anyone hated him.
+Not because the Stream hated him.

 Because the Stream counted.